-Add/Drop Course Change Policy- Online Students
+Add/Drop Policy

+Online students

 Students are permitted to add or drop courses without incurring an academic record of the course throughout the published registration period and during the published add/drop period, with the approval of their academic advisor and registrar.
-This is six calendar days for eight week courses, and ten business days for sixteen week courses.
+This is six calendar days for eight week courses.

-Psy.D.
-Add/Drop Policy
+Psy.D. students

 Students are permitted to add or drop courses without incurring an academic record of the course throughout the published registration period and during the published add/drop period, with the approval of the Psy.D. program director and registrar.
-The add period ends the day before the second course session is held for each semester.
-The drop period is two days from the published start of term for five week courses, six calendar days for eight week courses, and ten business days for sixteen week courses.
+The add period ends two calendar days after the start of a 5-week semester and 5 calendar days after the start of a 16-week semester.
+The drop period is two calendar days from the start of a five-week semester, and twelve days for sixteen-week semesters.
 Please note that classes meeting in an intensive format or on a shortened semester calendar follow adjusted add/drop and refund schedules.